bparanj/crystal/electronics/zettel/capacitor.md

 You have to explain electric field before explaining capacitor.

 A capacitor is a passive electronic component.
 It stores electrical energy in an electric field.
-They block direct current (DC) from flowing through them.
-They allow alternating current (AC) to pass through them.
+They block direct current from flowing through them.
+They allow alternating current to pass through them.
 They are used to store energy, filtering and timing applications.

 What does depending on frequency mean here?
 What range of frequency do they allow to pass through?

-The capacitive reactance (Xc) is inversely proportional to frequency (f), following this formula:
+The capacitive reactance (Xc) is inversely proportional to frequency (f):

 Xc = 1/(2πfC)